Provided by the OEW Group

 However, the DOW all time high last week has not eliminated the alternate count, which can be found in the public chart list.

 MEDIUM TERM: uptrend

-The USD is now in a downtrend and lost 0.5% on the week.
+The USD is in a downtrend but gained 0.31%.